 Shoppers will be able to buy the environmentally-friendly bags for £5, with 50p from each sale coming to us to help those suffering from or affected by meningitis.
 Caroline Gardner is best known as one of the UK’s leading and most prolific stationery and gift designers.
 Her distinctive designs now stretch across a wide variety of product categories, including paper, accessories and lifestyle.

 We’re a charity and a cause very close to Caroline Gardner’s heart.
 Founders Caroline and Angus Gardner chose us 15 years ago, having had a personal experience with the illness when their then six-month-old son, Sebastian contracted meningococcal septicaemia.
 Thankfully he recovered and the family looked to help raise awareness through fundraising.
+Since that time Caroline Gardner has also raised over £120,000 for us through the sale of Caroline Gardner Christmas cards.

 The Caroline Gardner X Meningitis Now juco bag design was inspired by one of Caroline’s designs for the SS18 collection, called Green Dreamer.
 The fun abstract floral print on the shopper is complemented by the bold orange stripe in the gusset which can double up as beach bag too.